Skin Cancer Treatment Options (Nonmelanoma)

-Fox Chase's specially-trained Mohs surgeon, Clifford Perlis, MD, is able to perform this state-of-the-art procedure by acting as surgeon, pathologist and reconstructive surgeon.
+A trained Mohs surgeon can perform this state-of-the-art procedure by acting as surgeon, pathologist and reconstructive surgeon.
 With the assistance of a microscope, he is able to remove the tumor tissue layer by layer.
 Each layer is examined for tumor cells (signs of skin cancer) before proceeding to the next layer.
 This advanced technique ensures removal of the entire tumor with minimal scarring by preserving as much healthy tissue as possible.

 Mohs skin cancer surgery is very effective for large tumors, tumors that have recurred after other treatments have been given and tumors in areas such as the face, which require preservation of normal, healthy skin.
 Reconstruction is also offered for patients with large areas of the skin affected by the tumor.

 Surgery is the most common treatment for newly discovered nonmelanoma skin cancers.
 It allows the tumor to be removed and generally results in a cure (about 95% of all cases).
 Unlike other types of skin cancers, nonmelanoma rarely spreads to regional lymph nodes or other sites of the body.
 However, since patients with one skin cancer are more likely to develop new ones, regularly scheduled post-treatment follow-up with your skin cancer doctor is recommended.
 For patients who do not select surgery or who have medical conditions that prohibit surgery, radiation therapy may be given.